Ooverz/markdown-challenge/README.md

 Once upon a time, a boy named Adriano was playing with friends at school.
 One of these friends was a little bit brusque so he grabed me by my backpack and trying to escape, i felt down pushing my glasses against brow bone.
 A good little scar for me now.

-I cut myself with my glasses.
+I cut myself with my own glasses.

 << [Zena Alsibaai](https://github.com/Zena-Alsibaai) || Adriano Campisi || [Alejandro Montilla](https://github.com/AlejoVE)